DolicaAkelloEgwel/github-workshop/slides.md

 ---
 # Branching

-- Allows you to create an "offshoot" of your repository
+- Allows you to create an "offshoot" of your repository.
-- Keep the working code "safe" while you add something new to it
+- Keep the working code "safe" while you attempt to add a new feature to it.

 ![h:400 center](./pictures/branch.png)